Market Data and Values for Wireless Infrastructure from the Data We’ve Gathered

 The number of buyers may eventually be reduced as firms that are not capable of competing exit the business or fail.
 Less competition will mean lower prices.
 This happened in 2008-2009 and will happen again, especially with new, less experienced capital entering the market.

-Our recommendation is that landlords and tower owners consider monetizing these assets while the market continues to be hot.
+Our recommendation is that landlords and tower owners consider monetizing these assets while the market continues to be reasonably hot.
 Further, if a property owner is also looking to sell the underlying property / business / building that wireless infrastructure is on, they should sell the wireless leases/tower first and THEN look to divest the actual property.
-This is because the cap rates on wireless leases are typically much lower (meaning higher prices) than they are on the underlying property.
+This is because the cap rates on wireless leases will continue to be lower (meaning higher prices) than they are on the underlying property.

 Other Valuation Considerations